khaledHamidi/portfolio/content/articles/kenobot/index.md

 ---
-title: "Kenobot: Article Details"
+title: "Kenobot"
-summary: "The Kenobot platform is an advanced robotics system designed for commercial and research applications, featuring sophisticated autonomous navigation and a robust control architecture."
+summary: "Kenobot, platform is an advanced robotics system designed for commercial and research applications, featuring sophisticated autonomous navigation and a robust control architecture."
 date: 2025-01-06
 authors:
   - admin